-There are ten tax instruments.
-Nine are defined as simple ad valorem rates dependent upon the values of imports, exports, sales, household demand, production and factor use by activities and the levels of factor and household and income.
+There are eleven 'conventional' tax instruments and three plus three taxes on emissions.
+Ten of the 'conventional' tax rates are defined as simple ad valorem rates dependent upon the values of imports, exports, sales, household demand, production and the levels of factor and household and income.
 In this version of the model one of the tax rates is defined by reference to the quantity of imports - a specific tax rate - but other tax rates could easily be expressed using bases other than values.
+The tax on factor use by activities is complicated by the fact that this tax can be applied to commodities designated as factor-commodities and included in the valued added production system.